gakalmar/Notes/_Questions.md

 # Questions:

+// INTERFACES

-If I have a class, that uses multiple interfaces, and I use that as a dependency, can I initialize it as a class?       // TW2 task example
+1. If I have a class, that uses multiple interfaces, and I use that as a dependency, can I initialize it as a class?
-    (otherwise there is no interface I can create, because they are all partial interfaces of the class)
+    (otherwise there is no interface I can create, because they are all partial interfaces of the class) `Ehotelbuffet task` or `SeasonalProductDiscounter` in SI3

-Unit testing project: dependencies in test class - I created them in the refactored section - Is this the correct way?

-mocking - the process explained ( https://journey.study/v2/learn/materials/mocking-csharp-1q2023 )

-what is the difference between using a [SetUp] method or a constuctor, to create initial members?
+// FILE LOGGER

+2. What is sync and async reading?

+// EXCEPTION HANDLING / TRY-CATCH BLOCKS

+When to start using this?

+// WORKBOOK

 Workbook questions (marked with ???)

-**  IEnumerable, ICollection - how to use it? (simplified example)

-( LATER: exception handling and try-catch blocks ing C# )

 ### Older questions: